Anag0710/internship_vilsatech/README.md

-clonemajor is the fac eof the site clonelogin is for the login page clonecart is for the frontend of the cart
+clonemajor is the face of the site clonelogin is for the login page clonecart is for the frontend of the cart
+.
 .
 CSS files and images are also included